kongo2002/statser/README.md

 # defaults to the current working directory
 data_dir: /opt/whisper/storage

+# IO consuming operations like updates and archive creations
+# are by default (and should be) rate limited to some extent:
+rate_limits:

+  # max. archive creations per second (default: 25)
+  creates: 25

+  # max. archive updates per second (default: 500)
+  updates: 500

 # configuration of storage rules and archive retentions
 #
 # this contains basically what you might know of `storage-schemas.conf`